SerrpentDagger/omarch-me/README.md

 From there, you can enjoy your customised Omarchy setup without the artefacts of unwanted apps!

+## Niri (Testing)
+Niri for Omarchy is currently a functional feature in the `testing` branch.
+I expect to have it in the Omarch-me `master` branch within a day or two.

+To use Niri on Omarchy, simply select `niri` from the *Extra System* packages during customised install.
+The installer will then detect its presence and react accordingly.
+Themes, menus and keybinds included!

 ## Installation
 Installation of Omarch-me takes the form of a [manual Omarchy install](https://learn.omacom.io/2/the-omarchy-manual/96/manual-installation) using a different `curl` install script after Arch.
 In partular...

-Once Arch has been installed, pick reboot, login with the user you just setup, and now you can install Omarch-me by running
+Once Arch has been installed, pick reboot, login with the user you just set up, and now you can install Omarch-me by running

 `curl -fsSL https://serpentdagger.com/omarch-me/install | bash`.

 Then follow the prompts as you wish.

+(To install from the `testing` branch instead of `master` you can curl `install-testing` instead of `install` in the above command.)

 ### Running the command:
 ![curl install image](https://serpentdagger.com/assets/images/content/om-curl-command.png)